DavidVDeaton/readme-generator/README.md

 # Description
 A cli application, designed to collect user's answers to prompted questions.
-Collected andswers will populate a simple README.md.
+Collected andswers will populate a simple README.md file.
 ![Demo Video]()

 # Language